Verdades Secretas

 Verdades Secretas (English: Hidden Truths) is a Brazilian telenovela created by Walcyr Carrasco and directed by Mauro Mendonça Filho and Amora Mautner.
-Produced and broadcast by TV Globo, it originally aired from 8 June 2015 to 25 September 2015.
+Produced and broadcast by Rede Globo, it originally aired from 8 June 2015 to 25 September 2015.
 The second season was broadcast by Globo streaming service, Globoplay from 20 October 2021 to 17 December 2021.

 The first season stars Camila Queiroz, Rodrigo Lombardi, Drica Moraes, Marieta Severo, Reynaldo Gianecchini, Grazi Massafera, Agatha Moreira, and Rainer Cadete.
 While Rômulo Estrela, Gabriel Braga Nunes, Maria de Medeiros, Deborah Evelyn, Ícaro Silva, Sérgio Guizé, and Júlia Byrro join the main cast for the second season.

 In October 2021, the telenovela was renewed for a third season, which was scheduled to premiere in 2023.
 In May 2022, Globo shelved plans of producing the third season, ending the show's run after two seasons.

 In 2015, the first season won the International Emmy Award for Best Telenovela.